Edited by: Nick Ellis

 - Not all plans include North American roaming

 Further, AT&T doesn’t have the global coverage that other carriers offer.
 And while AT&T does cover most of Asia and Europe, those traveling off the beaten path will eventually stumble upon a country where an AT&T plan won’t connect.
-This is especially true on the International Day Pass plan that has less supported countries than the more expensive AT&T Passport.

 If you live in an area where AT&T is your only option for getting solid coverage, we recommend picking up one of AT&T’s two different international data plans when you do travel abroad.
 These will keep your international data bill manageable and ensure that you can stay connected no matter where you are in the world.

 Long story short: we recommend strongly considering the competition before you settle on AT&T. You’ll likely find a better deal with more international coverage options.